tlapuste/avid-video-games/README.md

-avid video games review blog
+# The Avid Video Games review blog

+> Quickstart dev env: `screen -d -m -S avid "./gradlew -x webpack" && npm start`

 ## {A} Development

-### Configuring your local environment
+### Configuring your local dev environment

 > Before you can build this project, you must install and configure the following dependencies on your machine:

 #### 1. Install dev dependencies:

-i.
-Java Development Kit (obviously)
+i. docker and docker-compose

 ii.
+Java Development Kit

+iii.
 [Node.js](https://nodejs.org/en/): Using Node to run the dev web server for the frontend and build the frontend React SPA (npm scripts + webpack)

 #### 2. Run setup scripts